How a Historic Church in Lazi Inspires Hive Modular and Modern Housing in the Philippines

 .png)

-Lazi, Siquijor, Philippines, November 03, 2025 – Three weeks ago, I spent a day motorcycling around Siquijor and stopped at one of the island’s most beautiful surprises: the San Isidro Labrador Parish Church and Convent in Lazi.
+Lazi, Siquijor, Philippines, November 03, 2025 – 3 weeks ago, I spent a day motorcycling around Siquijor and made an unexpected stop at one of the island’s most beautiful surprises: the San Isidro Labrador Parish Church and Convent in Lazi.
+Built in the late 1800s by Filipino craftsmen, the complex is a masterpiece of coral stone, hardwood, and tropical light.
+The space blends European influence with local ingenuity, and it reminded me how design rooted in place continues to guide the direction of modular homes in the Philippines and the broader movement toward modern housing.

 Let’s keep building. 🐝